inaimathi/robot-army-for-good/resources/pdb_file_prompt.md

+Use the test results (if any), your previous tool calls, and your current understanding to either:
+- write or refine more property-based tests, or
+- identify and explain concrete bugs, or
+- when you are genuinely finished with this file, respond with a JSON object of the form:
+    {"type": "conclusion", "summary": MarkdownString}

 Find bugs in the repository $repo_path.
 The relevant file tree in the repo is $files.
 You are currently working on file $file_path.